aiishaan/webServer/README.md

 ## Overview

-This project implements a multi-threaded web server that supports non-persistent connections.
-The server listens for client requests and handles them using worker threads.
+This project implements a multi-threaded web server that supports non-persistent connections The server listens for client requests and handles them using worker threads.

 ## Files